FOR TRADERS DAILY E-TRADING NEWS PAPER

-If you have spare money in your bank, the big question is simple: should it stay in a savings account or move to a fixed deposit (FD)?
-In 2026, with inflation staying high and interest rates changing, this choice directly impacts how fast your money grows-and how easily you can access it.
-Savings accounts offer instant liquidity but low returns.
-FDs offer higher interest but lock your funds.
-This guide compares both on interest, safety, liquidity, tax, and real-life use, so you can decide what’s better for your money this year.
+If you have extra money in your savings account, the obvious question is: should it remain in the savings account or be transferred to a fixed deposit (FD)?
+In the year 2026, with inflation rates remaining high and interest rates fluctuating, the answer to this question will have a direct effect on how quickly your money will multiply and how easily you can withdraw it.
+Savings accounts provide immediate access to your money but earn you very little interest.
+FDs earn you higher interest but render your money inaccessible.

 What You Get With a Savings Account